lfex/dockerfiles/README.md

 Each image comes with the following:
  * Erlang and LFE
- * The lutil, ltest, and lcfg LFE libraries
- * rebar, rebar3, lfetool, relx, and kerl
+ * The rebar3, relx, and kerl tools

 ## Distributions [&#x219F;](#table-of-contents)